 Dr. Sean Levchuk, Pediatric Cardiology, and Dr. Richard D’Agostino, Orthopedics, were introduced and both had similar experiences in their career paths, specializing in areas that will always be needed, joking that “People will always have kids!” and “People will always break bones!”.
 When asked their thoughts on the lab, they both commented on how extraordinary it is to have the opportunity to take a class, being only one of two high schools in the United States with such equipment.
 Dr. Levchuk’s son is currently attending Saint Anthony’s and was also in attendance at the blessing.
 Dr. D’Agostino’s wished his older children had the opportunity to experience Saint Anthony’s Laboratory.

 Mr. James Medina, Science Department Chairman, said how grateful the students are to have such an opportunity.
 Saying the Science Lab is well deserved because of the student’s hard work.
+And such hardwork is rare among the youth these days, which is why it becomes all the more important to recognise such talent and reward it.
+Such students have the potential to reach great heights and so, are funded by many organisations.
+If one has maintained their grades and has excelled in studies, then they could check out some Heritage RESP reviews from which they can ameliorate their financial burden.
 He then introduced seniors Kathleen Bishop and John DeFrancisco, who agreed that they are incredibly grateful for the opportunities they have been given at Saint Anthony’s High School, specifically referencing Dr. Mark Capodanno’s Anatomy and Physiology course.

 Doctor Mark Capodanno was introduced and expressed his sincere gratitude to be able to teach his class, and how blessed the school is to have such an opportunity.
 He refers to his start at Saint Anthony’s High School.
 Dr. Capodanno was practicing medicine during the day and teaching college courses in the evening.
 When the school needed a teacher to fill in an emergency, he was willing to help the school until the end of the year.
 He laughs that he is still here, twenty years later.
 Dr. Capodanno then showed the guests a demonstration of the Anatomage table, which included a projection on the screen behind him of what he was doing.